VerifiedarXiv:2210.0274726 min

 Teach the model one arrow at a time.

 A generative model is a machine that turns noise into data.
 Flow Matching trains one by regressing the velocity of a fixed noise-to-data path, with no diffusion process to reason about and no differential equation to solve while you train.
-Build a short tower of ideas and the whole method falls out, plus a straighter path that samples faster.
+A few ideas give you the entire method, plus a straighter path that samples faster.

 Explaining the paperFlow Matching for Generative ModelingLipman, Chen, Ben-Hamu, Nickel, Le · Meta AI (FAIR) · ICLR 2023 · arXiv:2210.02747

-What if training a generative model meant nothing fancier than showing it which way to step, over and over?
+Training a generative model can be nothing fancier than showing it which way to step, over and over.

 Every modern image generator is, underneath, a way of solving one problem: you have a pile of samples from some distribution you cannot write down (faces, say, or photographs of dogs) and you want a machine that produces fresh ones.
-The trick that has dominated the last few years is to learn the journey from easy to hard.
+The approach that has dominated the last few years is to learn the transformation from easy to hard.
 Start from pure Gaussian noise, which you can sample trivially, and learn a transformation that carries that noise onto the data.
 Diffusion models do this by setting up a stochastic process that slowly destroys data into noise, then learning to run it backward.
-It works beautifully, and it is also a lot of machinery: a noising process, a score to estimate, a schedule to tune, and a reverse-time stochastic differential equation to reason about.
+It works beautifully, and it is also a lot of machinery: a noising process, a score to estimate (the gradient of the noised data's log-density, the quantity diffusion learns), a schedule to tune, and a reverse-time stochastic differential equation to reason about.

 Flow Matching, from Meta AI, throws most of that machinery out.
-The pitch fits in a sentence.
+The idea is short.
 Pick a fixed path that carries noise to data.
 Write down the velocity that travels along it.
 Train a network to copy that velocity by plain least-squares regression.
 There is no diffusion process, no score, no stochastic reversal, and no differential equation running inside the training loop.
 At generation time you take the learned velocity and follow it from noise to data with any off-the-shelf ODE solver.

-The catch, and the reason the paper is clever rather than obvious, is that the velocity you actually want to copy is an average over the entire dataset and is hopeless to compute.
+The difficulty, and the reason the paper is clever rather than obvious, is that the velocity you actually want to copy is an average over the entire dataset and is hopeless to compute.
 The bulk of this post is the argument for why you can ignore that and regress a one-example stand-in instead, and get the same answer.
-We build it in order: what a flow is, the objective you wish you could write, why it is intractable, and the trick that makes it tractable.
-Then the payoff, a path borrowed from optimal transport that runs in straight lines and samples faster than diffusion.
+A few ideas carry it: what a flow is, the objective you wish you could write, why it is intractable, and the step that makes it tractable.
+Then the result, a path borrowed from optimal transport that is straight and samples faster than diffusion.

 A flow is a velocity field you follow

-Picture every point in your space (every possible image, flattened to a vector in Rd\mathbb{R}^d) and imagine attaching a little arrow to each one.
+Every point in your space (every possible image, flattened to a vector in Rd\mathbb{R}^d) has a little arrow attached to it.
 The arrows can change over time.
 That time-varying field of arrows is a vector field, written vt(x)v_t(x): at time tt and location xx it tells you which way, and how fast, to move.
 Drop a particle into the field and let it ride: its position obeys an ordinary differential equation,

 where ϕt(x)\phi_t(x) is where the particle that started at xx has drifted to by time tt.
 The map ϕt\phi_t is the flow.
 Run it on a whole cloud of starting points and the cloud gets stretched and reshaped.
 If we start the cloud as pure noise p0=N(0,I)p_0 = \mathcal{N}(0, I) and the flow reshapes it into the data distribution p1p_1 by time t=1t = 1, we have a generative model.
 Model the field vtv_t with a neural network and this is a Continuous Normalizing Flow (CNF).

-One convention to fix now, because it trips people coming from diffusion.
-Here t=0t = 0 is noise and t=1t = 1 is data.
+A convention to fix now, because it trips people coming from diffusion: here t=0t = 0 is noise and t=1t = 1 is data.
 Generation always runs forward in time, from 00 to 11.
 Diffusion papers usually go the other way (data at t=0t=0, noise at t=1t=1, then reverse), because they have a separate noising process to undo.
-Flow Matching has no such process to reverse, so it just points the clock the natural way.
+Flow Matching has no such process to reverse, so it points the clock the natural way.

-Below is the picture to keep in your head for the rest of the post.
+Below is the picture that anchors the rest of the post.
 A field of arrows, and noise particles riding it from a blob in the middle out onto the data.
-The whole game is learning that field.

 Figure 1 · a flow carries noise to data